Unlimited Medication for Chronic Conditions

-Get unlimited chronic medication for 24 stated chronic conditions on our formulary.
+Get access to unlimited chronic medication on a formulary for 24 stated chronic conditions.

 The benefit is unlimited which means that there is no limit as to how many times you may get medication (as long as it fits the prescription).

 Note that your doctor may prescribe something that is not on the formulary which will not be covered.
 We do not interfere with the treatment plans of the medical providers.

 The approved formulary of medication is very extensive and favours generic medication.

 The full list of medication available is not generally published online by the product administrator because it is extensive and is regularly updated as medical protocols change.
 If you are unsure or need to know about a specific medication then you are welcome to speak to us and we will assist.

 The Chronic Disease List is actively maintained every year.
 The current list includes 24 stated conditions:

 - Chronic Obstructive Pulmonary Disease

 - Coronary Artery Disease